 3. Llano - Highland Lakes Gateway with Growth Potential

-Llano's 3,411 residents³¹ enjoy the unique advantages of Highland Lakes location combined with authentic Hill Country character.
-Known as the "Deer Capital of Texas"³², Llano has experienced 119% appreciation over 10 years³³, proving its investment potential while maintaining affordability.
+Llano's population of around 3,400 residents enjoys the unique advantages of Highland Lakes location combined with authentic Hill Country character.
+Known as the "Deer Capital of Texas," Llano has shown strong appreciation over the years, proving its investment potential while maintaining affordability.

 Real Estate Investment Perspective